Broobs26/summer-research/README.md

 Prepared by Christopher Brubaker December 2023.

 ## Structure
-./AmbiqStudioSDK
-Contains the source code and build configuration for the SparkFun Edge Board
+./AmbiqStudioSDK - Contains the source code and build configuration for the SparkFun Edge Board

 ./AmbiqStudioSDK/boards_sfe/common/examples/hm01b0_camera_uart/main.c -> File for using the SparkFun Edge Board main.c file.
 This was the file I was working on, attempting to connect communications to the Nucleo Board Code

-./Final_MNIST_CPP_Copy
-Folder for all code and the STM32CubeIDE Project for the STM32H747I-DISCO Board
+./Final_MNIST_CPP_Copy -Folder for all code and the STM32CubeIDE Project for the STM32H747I-DISCO Board

-./Final_MNIST_CPP_Copy/CM7/Core/Src/main.cpp -> Main file for the code that runs on the STM32H747I-DISCO Board ./Final_MNIST_CPP_Copy/CM7/Core/Src/TF       -> Contains all of the files for the functions that run inferences and stores the tensorflow model in chunks
+./Final_MNIST_CPP_Copy/CM7/Core/Src/main.cpp -> Main file for the code that runs on the STM32H747I-DISCO Board

+./Final_MNIST_CPP_Copy/CM7/Core/Src/TF -> Contains all of the files for the functions that run inferences and stores the tensorflow model in chunks

-./NucleoBoard
-Folder for all code and the STM32CubeIDE Project for the NUCLEO-L476RG Board
+./NucleoBoard - Folder for all code and the STM32CubeIDE Project for the NUCLEO-L476RG Board

 ./NucleoBoard/Hardware/ArduCAM -> Code for the ArduCAM Module, which communicates to the Board.
 Hookup for this is based on SPI and I2C Pins, which are in the .ioc file in ./NucleoBoard/NucleoBoard.ioc